dfarrel1/dfarrel1.github.io/markdown/index.md

 **[Capital One]** - Principal Data Engineer
 New York, May 2017 – Sept 2019

 * Lead Card-on-file Detections: Successfully deployed a classification pipeline that identifies for all credit card holders which merchants have stored their credentials on file.
+Lead a team of four to five software engineers and data scientists of the course of this work.

 * Developed a general purpose data visualization tool for handling highly inter-related categorical variables at high volumes, high state variability, low documentation and low stability.
 Leveraged Spark and D3.
 Implemented on credit card transaction data.